Viscous Upwind ALgorithm for Complex Flow ANalysis

 Fixed problem that utilized an incomplete streamwise pressure gradient for the wall matching boundary conditions.

-Fixed problem that caused inconsistent ghost cell values along wall matching surfaces for thermally perfect flows.
+Fixed problem that caused inconsistent ghost cell values along wall matching surfaces for multi-component gas simulations.

 Removed the addition of the resolved turbulence kinetic energy to the modeled "k" value in the time-averaged restart files.
 This change was required to allow post-processing of the time-averaged turbulence model variables based only on the modeled value of the turbulence kinetic energy.